-21 While viewing a Gmail message, you may switch the screen display to show the source code for both the message header and body by selecting "Show original" from the message options drop-down menu.
-By default, Outlook makes only some encoded header content readily viewable at message Properties-the complete source code of incoming email is not recorded absent a system Registry edit, which is not a casual operation!
+39 While viewing a Gmail message, you can display the source code for a message by selecting "Show original" from the message options drop-down menu.
+By default, Outlook makes only some encoded header content readily viewable at message Properties-the complete source code of incoming e-mail is not recorded absent a system Registry edit, which is not a casual operation!